linhub15/hubertlin-site/gatsby/src/posts/2018-09-10-things-i-learned-from-my-first-paid-website-project.md

 Yes that's right, I built my first website for a paying client.
 Although not the greatest accomplishment, I want to share my experience so you and other business owners can get some perspective.

 With SquareSpace, Shopify, Wix and all those other website building apps, it seems like there really isn't a reason to hire a web developer these days.
-I mean, why would someone pay a few hundred dollars when they could just pay $9.99 and get a really good looking site?&nbsp;
+I mean, why would someone pay a few hundred dollars when they could just pay $9.99 and get a really good looking site?

 Well… here's a few reasons:

 * Save your time for running your business, not learning html, css, and javascript
-* Prevent future headache by letting me set things up right the first time&nbsp;
+* Prevent future headache by letting me set things up right the first time
 * Get an action oriented website, not a generic template that everyone else uses
 * Need someone to blame?
 You got my number!